Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4-Bit-Quantization-Models-QLoRa.md

 ### *Some background about non-uniform quantization*

-Now that you’ve reached this part of the post, I should point out to you that all of the previously mentioned information about quantization relates to linear quantization, otherwise reffered to as uniform quantization, which involves linear scaling with $S$ and results in equally spaced quantized values with a constant step size.
+Now that you’ve reached this part of the post, I should point out to you that all of the previously mentioned information about quantization relates to linear quantization, otherwise reffered to as uniform quantization, which involves linear scaling with $$S$$ and results in equally spaced quantized values with a constant step size.

 <br>